grafana/grafana-infinity-datasource/docs/sources/examples/aws.md

 11. Select "JSON" as Query type
 12. Optionally, Select "Backend" / "UQL" as parser.
 13. Enter the Root Selector `ListMetricsResponse.ListMetricsResult.Metrics`
-14. Click Run Query and you will see the results
+14. Click Run Query to see the results

 ## Config Editor